Create a report with journey analytics

 - When you have finished configuring your stage, click Run report to display your data in the right panel.
 Use the filters at the top of the panel to filter your data.

 - Date range: the dates the activities occurred.
+You can choose a Static or Rolling date range.

 - In the top right, click Save report.
 Set the access permissions for the report, then click Save.